danielandresuribe/WatsonAssistantTutorial/README.md

-# conversationMaster
+# Watson Assistant
-ConversationMaster is a Botmaster integration for IBM Watson Conversation in parallel to conversation-simple interface.
+ConversationMaster is a Botmaster integration for IBM Watson Assistant in parallel to conversation-simple interface.

 ## Deploy your own chatbot in a few clicks !